 Notes

-1 This reprint is a compilation as at 14 June 2013 of the Agricultural Produce Commission Act 1988 and includes the amendments made by the other written laws referred to in the following table 3.
-The table also contains information about any reprint.
+This is a compilation of the Agricultural Produce Commission Act 1988 and includes amendments made by other written laws 2.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table